-Images on your website should never go straight from your camera to your site.
+Image files should not go straight from camera to website

 Large image files take up space and bandwidth and also increase load time for users.
-Fast-loading websites require small image file sizes, and furthermore, speed is a search ranking factor.
+Fast-loading websites require small image file sizes.

-There are lots of free image optimizers online.
-We were able to reduce the image above to about half (118k) the size of the Facebook-optimized image.
+There are free image optimizers online.
+We were able to reduce the image (above) to about half the size of the Facebook-optimized image.
 Try a few of these online tools and bookmark an optimizer that you like.
 Your goal is sharp-looking images and a small file size.

 Use Photoshop “save for web.”
 Also Gimp, Corel or any other image-editing program.

 Website image best practices (it’s not all about size):

 A few basic rules for website images:

 - Optimize images—small images load faster